LendingHome/destruct/README.md

 puts url # "/hi-123"
 ```

-It returns a `Destruct::Hash` object when the return values are not destructured:
+It returns a `Destruct::Hash` object when the return values are not splatted:

 ```ruby
 destructured = object.destruct do